plaintool/trayslate/README.md

 ## Disclaimer

 The application does not provide any translation services.
 It acts as a client for third-party services only.
 All usage of external services is the sole responsibility of the user, including compliance with their respective terms of service.

+The configuration files included in the distribution are intended to demonstrate the flexibility of setting up and integrating custom translation services.
+Users may obtain and use API keys from service providers and configure the application to work with those services in accordance with the providers official guidelines and terms.